3 children, 3 adults fatally shot at Nashville grade school

 On WTVF TV, reporter Hannah McDonald said that her mother-in-law works at the front desk at The Covenant School.
 The woman had stepped outside for a break Monday morning and was coming back when she heard gunshots, McDonald said during a live broadcast.
 The reporter said she has not been able to speak with her mother-in-law but said her husband had.

+“In a tragic morning, Nashville joined the dreaded, long list of communities to experience a school shooting,” Nashville Mayor John Cooper tweeted, thanking first responders and medical professionals.
+“My heart goes out to the families of the victims.
+Our entire city stands with you.”

 The Covenant School was founded as a ministry of Covenant Presbyterian Church in 2001, according to the school’s website.
-The school is located in the affluent Green Hill neighborhood just south of downtown Nashville, situated close to the cities top universities and home to the famed Bluebird Café – a beloved spot for musicians and song writers.
+The school is located in the affluent Green Hills neighborhood just south of downtown Nashville, situated close to the city’s top universities and home to the famed Bluebird Café – a beloved spot for musicians and song writers.

 The grade school has 33 teachers, the website said.
 The school’s website features the motto “Shepherding Hearts, Empowering Minds, Celebrating Childhood.”